-Sixty-four percent of our undergraduate students receive federal or institutional financial aid.
-(Institutional aid includes academic, athletic, music performance, and Christian leadership scholarships.)
+Fifty-nine percent of our graduate students and 63% of doctoral students receive federal financial aid.
 Students who may qualify for state and federal financial assistance programs can request specific information by contacting the Office of Financial Aid at 214.333.5363.